 See Inventory-only Media Manifest Updates below for a description of how to deliver only the Inventory portions of a Media Manifest.

+Updates

 Inventory-only Media Manifest update

 In updates and issue resolution, it is possible that only the Inventory changes.
 To facilitate delivering the Inventory alone, there is a MediaInventory element.
 The essential criteria are that all references to the Inventory are the same.